miketheprogrammer/go-thrust/doc/commands/README.md

 }
 ```

+CommandArguments defines the structure used in providing arguments to Command's
-Covers all possible argument combinations.
-Makes use of omit empty to adapt to
+when talking to ThrustCore Covers all possible argument combinations.
+Makes use
-different use cases
+of omit empty to adapt to different use cases

 #### type CommandResponse